 Any thoughts on returning to entrepreneurship after Shopify?

-What’s one thing you do at work that you think makes the biggest difference in terms of impact to the team or product?
+What’s one thing you do at work that you think makes the biggest difference in terms of impact on the team or product?

 After a prototype or project brief breaks in, what are the next steps taken by the product team?

-As a company scales getting company wide alignment seems to be a challenges, curious given the growth at Shopify how you manage to keep everyone aligned?
+As a company scales getting wide alignment seems to be a challenge, curious given the growth at Shopify how you manage to keep everyone aligned?

 It’s really really hard… ultimately I don’t think everyone can know what’s going on at all times, even the CEO.
 It’s just too complex.
 We tend to focus on promoting heuristics, strategy, and patterns internally in order to scale out alignment.